SCALagos/SCALagos/README.md

 ### 💻 WHY JOIN US

 - We have a rich community, that will help you meet ladies in different fields who can mentor and contribute to your growth
+- We are a community that celebrates diversity, uniting women from various backgrounds to enrich your learning journey.
 - We have programs and events tailored to give you help you grow in different tech space
 - We partner with organizations to give you discounted and free training
 - Be the first to hear of any job opportunity, internships and more